Christopher Apple House

-Christopher Apple House, also known as the Apple Farm House, is a historic home located in Lawrence Township, Marion County, Indiana.
+Christopher Apple House, also known as the Apple Farm House, is a historic home located in Indianapolis, Indiana.
 It was built in 1859, and is a two-story, four bay Federal style brick dwelling with Greek Revival style design elements.
 It has a side gable roof and 1 1/2-story rear wing.

 It was added to the National Register of Historic Places in 1980.